sparkfun/SparkFun_GNSSDO/docs/troubleshooting_tips.md

 !!! warning "Need Help?"
-	If you need technical assistance or more information on a product that is not working as you expected, we recommend heading on over to the [SparkFun Forums](https://community.sparkfun.com).
+	If you need technical assistance or more information on a product that is not working as you expected, we recommend heading on over to the [SparkPNT Forums](https://community.sparkpnt.com).

 	!!! info "Account Registration Required"
-		If this is your first visit to our forum, you'll need to create a [Forum Account](https://community.sparkfun.com/signup) to post questions.
+		If this is your first visit to our forum, you'll need to create a [Forum Account](https://community.sparkpnt.com/signup) to post questions.

 ## What is in the Box?